 Barbecue is delicious no matter where it comes from, but what some people may not know is that where it comes from actually does make a difference in the taste.
 Different regions of the United States have their own techniques for preparing barbecued food, with different flavor profiles to go with them.

-Today in our Tastes of USA BBQ series we'll be looking at some of the traditional barbecuing techniques found in the state of Kentucky, as well as providing a recipe for barbecued mutton (the state's specialty) you can make at home to experience the taste for yourself.
+We've already talked about different barbecue style all across the country, like Kansas City style barbecue, Texas style barbecue, Chicago, Carolina barbecue and others.
+Today in our Tastes of USA BBQ series we'll be looking at some of the traditional barbecue styles found in the state of Kentucky, as well as providing a recipe for barbecued mutton (the state's specialty) you can make at home to experience the taste for yourself without going to barbecue restaurants and paying lots of money to enjoy the food.
 What's the difference between Kentucky barbecue and other states?
 Let's get started to find out.

 Barbecue in Kentucky

 The barbecue techniques and flavors native to Kentucky vary by region, as do the kinds of meats popular for barbecuing.